-Marvel Snap prides itself on having a card for hundreds of heroes and villains, with nearly two hundred unique cards and over one thousand unique card art variants available in the game at global launch – so if you’ve got a fan favourite hero or baddie, there’s a great chance you’ll have the ability to unlock them on a card!
+Marvel Snap prides itself on having a card for hundreds of heroes and villains, with over two hundred unique cards and over one thousand unique card art variants available in the game!
+So if you’ve got a fan favourite hero or baddie, there’s a great chance you’ll have the ability to unlock them as a card!

 There’s also a good chance that you’ve never played a CCG with a deck quite as small as this one.
 Marvel Snap decks contain twelve cards total, with no more than one copy of each card you want to play.
 This makes the deck the most consistent part of the game, and allows cards to have “build-around” effects that you feel comfortable working toward.
 You start each game with three cards, drawing an additional one every turn, meaning that by the end of a normal game, you’ll have seen nine of the twelve cards you put in your deck, making it very likely you’ll see the most important ones.

 Building a deck is also *super* easy, with all your cards available and easy to find inside the dedicated Deck Building menu.
 Simply click to create a new deck, scroll down to find the cards you want to put in it, give it a click, and it’ll be in the deck, ready to go.